Sondro/ss3b/README.md

 ## CONFIG FILE

-Reviewing the example config file should get you going pretty quickly. ss3b -h has some help as well.
+Reviewing the example config file should get you going pretty quickly. `ss3b -h` has some help as well.

 ## SYSTEM INITIALIZATION

 Once you have your config file set, you'll need to initialize the system (this applies to each new system you deploy ss3b to).
-This can be done using the -I option.
+This can be done using the `-I` option.

 Initialization simply sets up the cache directory and makes a unique hostname.
 The hostname (and the folder you'll find in the bucket for this host) is simply the existing hostname with 8 random alphanumeric characters tacked onto the end.
-This is done JUST IN CASE there are two systems with the same name in your environment (e.g. webhost01.subdomainX.domain.com and webhost01.subdomainY.domain.com).
+This is done JUST IN CASE there are two systems with the same name in your environment (e.g. `webhost01.subdomainX.domain.com` and `webhost01.subdomainY.domain.com`).
 It ensure truly unique references for each system.
 The FQDN should ensure this isn't needed, but this doesn't seem to always be the case.

 ## CONFIGURING DAILY RUNS

 This script has no way to run or schedule itself on its own.
 This is left up to the administrator.
 Typically running ss3b on a scheduled basis is accomplished via cron (or anacron). ss3b is designed to run daily.
 It will perform a full backup on the day defined in the config file (fullday variable) and a differential all other days.
 If ss3b for some reason is not run on the day for a full back up, it will continue to perform diffs until a full is run.
-A full can beforce with the -F flag.
+A full can beforce with the `-F` flag.
 The first time ss3b is run after initialization, a full back up is run by default regardless of the day.

-If everything is set up accordingly, one should simply be able to run ss3b with no flags out of cron (assuming your config file is /etc/ss3b/ss3b.conf).
+If everything is set up accordingly, one should simply be able to run ss3b with no flags out of cron (assuming your config file is `/etc/ss3b/ss3b.conf`).

 ## THE SETLIST

-After the first backup is run, you'll see a <hostname>.SETLIST file has been created in the cachedir.
+After the first backup is run, you'll see a `&lt;hostname&gt;.SETLIST` file has been created in the cachedir.
 This file simply contains a list of the backup sets, full or diff type run, and the timestamp of the run.
 This file is used by the system to know what it's doing but can also be used by you to restore old setsThis file simply contains a list of the backup sets, full or diff type run, and the timestamp of the run.
 This file is used by the system to know what it's doing but can also be used by you to restore old sets.

 ## HELP